 WHEREAS, with very specific exceptions the Governor's orders, do not preempt the authority of local governments to add additional restrictions to businesses opened by the Governor; and

 WHEREAS, on June 5th Governor DeSantis issued Executive Order 20-139 (Phase 2: Safe.
 Smart.
 Step by Step.
-Plan for Florida's Recovery), which opens up a number of additional businesses and increases capacity of other businesses; and
+Plan for Florida's Recovery9), which opens up a number of additional businesses and